Tel: 01274 636921 / Fax: 01274 637160

 At Grove House, we are a fully inclusive and accessible school.
 We support all pupils to achieve their potential, personally, socially, emotionally and academically in all areas of the curriculum and help them prepare for the future.

-We are very lucky to have an Additional Resource Centre at our school.
-The staff in the ARC are specially trained to support children who have a visual impairment.
+We are very lucky to have a Resourced Provision at our school.
+The staff in the RP are specially trained to support children who have a vision impairment.
 This gives us direct access to specialist teachers each and every day.

 Children may have special educational needs that require additional support when progress has slowed or stopped.
 They may have a learning need or disability that calls for additional or adapted learning provision to be made.
 We implement a graduated approach as recommend by Bradford Council.
 This is based on an Assess-Plan-Do-Review structure.